sambasivareddy-ch/writes-by-siva/public/posts/personal/mysore-n-chikkamagalur.md

 ### Z-Point Viewpoint
 And this is the last place on day-3, we went to see the greenary, but as expected that greenary is covered with fog.
 So spent little time there trying to take the timelapse of clouds moving but no success and then we returned to the stay.

+#### UNO & the Cards
+Like a tradition, that day also we played the UNO game and the Cards.
+I don't how to play the Card, so Harsha and Urmila taught me one of the game, I didn't actually remember the name of the game 😬, and we played for sometime and ofcourse I am last 😎.

 ## Day-4 (Chikkamagalur & Bangalore)
 The last day of trip is more of a devotional one where we have covered two temples and a reservoir.